How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 A drag ball hosted at Webster Hall (c.
 1920s) By Unknown author – http://gvh.aphdigital.org/items/show/947, Public Domain, https://commons.wikimedia.org/w/index.php?curid=34430528

-The reasons why New York’s civil authorities often turned a blind eye towards Black queer culture are enormously complicated, and to no small extent bound up in the racial pseudo-science known as eugenics – essentially, a form of white supremacist racial engineering whose popularity from the late 19th through at least the middle of the 20th century simply cannot be overstated.
+The reasons why New York’s civil authorities often turned a blind eye towards Black queer culture are enormously complicated, and to no small extent bound up in (you guessed it) eugenics.
 According to eugenicists, Black people were sexually inferior to whites and naturally “perverse.”
+Besides, there was no point in helping queer Black people mend their wicked ways.
 Queerness in whites threatened the grand project of eugenics – the building of the white master race – but queerness in Black people did not.

 That would be grandpa in the middle (1933).
 Photo from the author’s collection.

-It’s no accident that all this coincided with the Harlem Renaissance, which was not merely a Black movement but also a queer one.
+It’s no accident that the “Pansy Craze” coincided with the Harlem Renaissance, which was not merely a Black movement but also a queer one.
 Poets, artists, and musicians such as Langston Hughes, Alain Locke, Bessie Smith, Ma Rainey, and Countee Cullen all maintained queer relationships with varying degrees of openness.
 Singer Gladys Bentley, who performed at the aptly-named Clam House, wore masculine clothing, proudly adopted the term “dyke,” and even married her then girlfriend in a highly publicized civil ceremony.

 Gladys Bentley (c.1930), by Anonymous.
 Unattributed. – This file has been extracted from another file, Public Domain, https://commons.wikimedia.org/w/index.php?curid=108820760